Queen-Annes-Revenge-Mgmt/The-Eviction-Loophole/README.md

     padding: 16px;">
 They failed to enforce violations, we got all punished because a few raised their voices...<br />

-Slumlord and property managemt group chose to burn their tenants for the entire weekend because they had to install a new waterheater.
+Slumlord and property management group chose to burn their tenants for the entire weekend because they had to install a new waterheater.

 Blaming us, they added a lockbox.
 LAPC 503.2, no valid permit means no mods.
 Deasy admitted to ignoring an email he requested from us, boss had him apologize.
 Mostly elderly and kids got burned.